Maffey/pomelo-discord-bot/README.md

 # PomeloDiscordBot
 Discord bot made for private purposes, imported from Repl.it.
-Made to be working on Linux machine.
+It was a test to get the bot working on Heroku.
+Currently outdated.